engr101staff/engr101matlab/_sources/vectors_and_matrices/ex/creating_vectors.in.rst

 .. fillintheblank:: ch02_02_ex_creating_vectors
   :casei:

-  Complete the MatCrab exercise to reveal the *secret word*.
+  Complete the MatCrab exercise above to reveal the *secret word*.
 Enter it here.

   |blank|